jeffboody/libbfs/readme.md

 	                     size_t size,
 	                     char* val);

+Return Value:

+* bfs\_file\_attrGet: Returns 1 on success.
+If the attribute
+  exists, its value is copied to the val buffer.
+If the attribute doesn't exist, val will contain an empty string.
+  Returns 0 on error.

 Setting Attribute Values
 ------------------------

 Use bfs\_file\_attrSet() to assign a value to a specific attribute (key) within a file.
+If an attribute with the same key already exists, it will be overwritten.

-C Prototype
+C Prototype:

 	int bfs_file_attrSet(bfs_file_t* self,
 	                     const char* key,
 	                     const char* val);

+Return Value:

+* bfs\_file\_attrSet: Returns 1 on success, or 0 on error.

 Clearing Attribute Values
 -------------------------